Military mascot: India

+In the Indian Air Force, No. 4 Squadron famously maintained a sheep as its squadron mascot during World War II — a tradition that began in Kohat and continued across postings, including in Burma.
+The sheep became a symbol of unit identity and morale.

 New Zealand

 The New Zealand Army has had a practice of bringing regimental pets since World War I and personnel have continued doing so through most conflicts the army has taken part in such as the Korean War, Malayan Emergency, Vietnam War and more recently in Afghanistan.
 The last surviving veteran of Gallipoli is in fact a tortoise brought back from that battle.

 Norway

 The Norwegian His Majesty The King's Guard has a penguin called Nils Olav as an official mascot and its colonel-in-chief.

 South Africa

-Jackie (Pretoria, 1913 - May 23, 1921) was a female baboon owned by Albert Marr accepted as mascot of the 3rd (Transvaal & Rhodesian) South African Regiment.
+Corporal Jackie (Pretoria, 1913 - May 23, 1921) was a female baboon owned by Albert Marr accepted as mascot of the 3rd (Transvaal & Rhodesian) South African Regiment.
 After three years of enduring all the trench warfare ordeal at the Western front, Jackie was seriously wounded in the German Spring Offensive (Battle of the Lys), April 17 or 18th, in front of Wijtschaete (East Kemmel sector).
 Due to shell fragmentation Jackie lost his right leg, broke his left foot and had a jagged wound in the arm.
 He was treated by Capt. dr. RN Woodsend, a young R.A.M.C. surgeon on the frontline.

 Jackie's gender was revealed by Lt-Col W.J.S.
 Harvey, D.S.O., R.A.M.C. during hospitalization in Casualty Clearing Station No 36 (Watten, France); why her sex was concealed remains unclear.
 In London, (s)he marched in the Lord Major's parade and back in Pretoria he was given the Pretoria Citizen's Service Medal and promoted corporal.
-He suffered chronic wound infection of his stump and died from blood poisoning May 23, 1921, despite the good medical care provided by the renowned Prof. dr. C. Pijper.
-Jackie was buried at the family smallholding at Villieria and a regimental headstone was put over his grave.
+In May 1921, Jackie’s wound became infected and blood poisoning set in.
+(S)He died on May 23, 1921.
+By special permission of the municipality he was buried on his owner's farm in Villieria, and a regimental tombstone was placed over his grave.